JonathanMLines/Google-Data-Analytics-Project/README.md

 ## [1] 5 2
 ```

 ### 1954 riders have ages between 76 and 260.
 5 riders are 5 years old.
 This is incorrect data.
-Replace false birth_year data with NA’s and gender NA’s with Unknown.
+Replace false birth_year data with NAs and gender NAs with Unknown.

 ```R
 trips.cleaned <- total_trips |>